Skip to main content

 Chicago-Kent College of Law

-Nahmod graduated from the University of Chicago, Harvard Law School and the University of Chicago Divinity School (1996).
+Professor Nahmod graduated from the University of Chicago, Harvard Law School and the University of Chicago Divinity School (1996).
 He practiced with a corporate law firm in Chicago and was a legal services staff attorney before entering academia.
 He also was a teaching fellow at Harvard Law School, where he earned an LL.M.
-After joining Chicago-Kent, he served as associate dean for three years, and was named IIT University Distinguished Professor in 1992.
-Over the years he has won awards for his teaching, most recently the Brill Award from the Student Bar Association.
-He was named University Distinguished Professor Emeritus in 2018.
+After joining Chicago-Kent from Duquesne Law School in Pittsburgh, he served as associate dean for three years, and was named IIT University Distinguished Professor in 1992.
+Over the years he has won awards for his teaching, including the Brill Award from the Student Bar Association.
+In 2001, he received the Jefferson Fordham Lifetime Achievement Award for his work in Section 1983 jurisprudence from the American Bar Association's Section on State and Local Government Law.
+In 2018, he received the Abner Mikva Award from the Chicago Chapter of the American Constitution Society for his contributions to civil rights and civil liberties.
+Also in 2018, he was named University Distinguished Professor Emeritus.

-Nahmod blogs on Section 1983, constitutional law, the First Amendment and other law-related topics at nahmodlaw.com.
+Professor Nahmod blogs on Section 1983, constitutional law, the First Amendment and other law-related topics at nahmodlaw.com.